palantir/policy-bot/README.md

   # "targets_branch" is satisfied if the target branch of the pull request
   # matches the regular expression
+  #
+  # Note: Double-quote strings must escape backslashes while single/plain do not.
+  # See [Notes on YAML Syntax](#notes-on-yaml-syntax) for more information.
   targets_branch:
     pattern: "^(master|regexPattern)$"

   # "from_branch" is satisfied if the source branch of the pull request
   # matches the regular expression.
 Note that source branches from forks will
   # have the pattern "repo_owner:branch_name"
+  #
+  # Note: Double-quote strings must escape backslashes while single/plain do not.
+  # See [Notes on YAML Syntax](#notes-on-yaml-syntax) for more information.
   from_branch:
     pattern: "^(master|regexPattern)$"